Penicillium roqueforti: Classification

 First described by the American mycologist Charles Thom in 1906, P. roqueforti was initially described as heterogeneous species of blue-green, sporulating fungi.
 They were grouped into different species based on phenotypic differences, but later combined into one species by Kenneth B. Raper and Thom (1949).
 The P. roqueforti group then got a reclassification in 1996 due to molecular analysis of ribosomal DNA sequences.
-Formerly divided into two varieties―cheese-making (P. roqueforti var. roqueforti) and patulin-making (P. roqueforti var. carneum)―P. roqueforti was reclassified into three species: P. roqueforti, P. carneum, and P. paneum.
+Formerly divided into two varieties―cheese-making (P. roqueforti var. roqueforti) and patulin-making (P. roqueforti var. carneum)―P. roqueforti was reclassified in 1996 into three species: P. roqueforti, P. carneum, and P. paneum.
+The current sister species is P. psychrosexualis, described in 2010.
+P. carneum is in turn sister to the roqueforti-psychrosexualis clade.
+P. paneum is more distantly related.

 The complete genome sequence of P. roqueforti was published in 2014.
+Genetic analysis and comparison of many different strains isolated from various environments around the world indicate that it is a genetically diverse species.

+Using genome comparison, it is shown that Penicillium roqueforti is divided into five populations: silage/spoiled food, lumber/spoiled food, Roquefort PDO, non-Roquefort, and Termignon.

+The Roquefort and non-Roquefort populations reflect different domestication events.
+The Termignon population is most closely related to the non-Roquefort population.

 Description

 As this fungus does not form visible fruiting bodies, descriptions are based on macromorphological characteristics of fungal colonies growing on various standard agar media, and on microscopic characteristics.
 When grown on Czapek yeast autolysate agar or yeast-extract sucrose (YES) agar, P. roqueforti colonies are typically 40 mm in diameter, olive brown to dull green (dark green to black on the reverse side of the agar plate), with a velutinous (velvety) texture.
 Grown on malt extract agar, colonies are 50 mm in diameter, dull green in color (beige to greyish green on the reverse side), with arachnoid (with many spider-web-like fibers) colony margins.
 Another characteristic morphological feature of this species is its production of asexual spores in phialides with a distinctive brush-shaped configuration.

 Evidence for a sexual stage in P. roqueforti has been found, based in part on the presence of functional mating-type genes, and most of the important genes known to be involved in meiosis.
 In 2014, researchers reported inducing the growth of sexual structures in P. roqueforti, including ascogonia, cleistothecia, and ascospores.
-Genetic analysis and comparison of many different strains isolated from various environments around the world indicate that it is a genetically diverse species.

 P. roqueforti can tolerate cold temperatures, low oxygen levels, and both alkali and weaker acid preservatives, which allows the fungi to thrive and be found in dairy environments, such as cheese.
 On the other hand, it also spoils refrigerated foods and meats, along with breads and silage.

+Horizontal gene transfer

+The clonal non-Roquefort group and the Termignon group carry two Starship elements, CheesyTer and Wallaby, that confers a growth speed advantage on cheese and improves microbial competition.
+They have been horizontally transferred to other Penicillium species, some of which have also been domesticated by humans for cheese-making.

+There are five other cheese-related horizontally transferred regions of unknown function.